Oleg-lafer/Vegetable-Classifier-CNN-TensorFlow/README.md

-# 🥦 Vegetable Image Classifier – Focus on Image Processing
+# 🥦 Vegetable Image Classifier
 This project focuses on **deep learning-based image processing** to classify vegetables from images with high accuracy.
 Using **TensorFlow (Keras)** and a **pre-trained InceptionV3 model**, the system performs **real-time vegetable recognition**, while optionally integrating sensor data for inventory management.

 ---